BitcoinDesign/Guide/guide/payments/send.md

 - Indicate clearly if the address is valid or not
 - Show the whole address if possible to help the user visually verify it is correct
 - If space is a constraint, truncate the address in the middle so that both the beginning and end are visible
-- Most platforms allow applications to read the contents of the device's clipboard to enable convenient copy/paste.
-While some users find this helpful, some may perceive it as a privacy infringement.
-You may want to consider giving them an option to disable automatic reading of the clipboard.

 **Don'ts**

 - Don't allow a transaction to be sent if the address is invalid

 ## Inputing an amount

-{% include image.html
-   image = "/assets/images/guide/payments/send/input-amount-desktop.svg"
-   alt-text = "Example image"
-   width = 1600
-   height = 800
-%}

 <div class="center" markdown="1">
 {% include image.html